Alfaxad/PenTango-NMA21/README.md

 ## Question:

 Primary question: how do other features/attributes of the images correlate with these RDMs in different brain regions(IT, V1)?
-    -semantics
+    * semantics
-        -using pre-trained models to automatically label these images (AP, SE, PM) -word2vec to calucalte semantic similarities of these images (HL,AP, AE) -sentiment
+        * using pre-trained models to automatically label these images (AP, SE, PM)
+        * word2vec to calucalte semantic similarities of these images (HL,AP, AE)
+    * sentiment
-        -new data collection and have subjects rate the sentiment of images: postivie to negative -visual attributes (HL,
+        * new data collection and have subjects rate the sentiment of images: postivie to negative
+    * visual attributes (HL,
-        -pixel analysis: edges, orientations, color
+        * pixel analysis: edges, orientations, color
-        -regresss out the pixel similarities (fit a linear model of multiple RDMS on the target RDM) -fit a RDM of pixels
+        * regresss out the pixel similarities (fit a linear model of multiple RDMS on the target RDM)
+                * fit a RDM of pixels
                 -